Analysis: Seven Seahawks with a lot on the line Saturday against the Chargers

 “I think Jake’s a little bit farther technique-wise, but Mingo’s got a little bit more reach and length and stuff like that,’’ Carroll said.
 “Both guys I think are going to be a factor for us.
 We’re counting on it.”

 But if the team feels confident in Ansah being ready Week 1 — and that Martin would be next in line along with Cassius Marsh behind Ansah — then the decision on Mingo could be tough because he is a vested veteran and his $3.4 million base salary will be guaranteed if he is on the roster Week 1.
-That might seem like a lot to pay for a backup rush end and special teamer, though the fact that Mingo can also play strongside linebacker — where, at the moment, he is the only experienced and healthy backup — will help his case.
+That might seem like a lot to pay for a backup rush end and special-teamer, though the fact that Mingo can also play strongside linebacker — where, at the moment, he is the only experienced and healthy backup — will help his case.

 Quarterback Geno Smith